turbobabr/duplicator/README.md

   * ⌘ + ⌃ + `LEFT arrow key`: duplicate left
   * ⌘ + ⌃ + `UP arrow key`: duplicate above
   * ⌘ + ⌃ + `DOWN arrow key`: duplicate below

+Note: You can change default spacing value in `duplicator.js` file.
+There is a special constant for that `var DEFAULT_SPACING = 10;` at the first line of the file.

 ### Step and Repeat